susstevedev/gr8brik-old/README.md

+# This has been archived as it is no longer the newest version.

 # GR8BRIK - Block building browser game
 ![GR8BRIK](https://www.gr8brik.rf.gd/img/blured_model.jpg)
 Versions and source code (InfinityFree got mad at me for hosting them derectly on GR8BRIK)